hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrisonv3/readme.md

-# Hannah's Ferris Sweep Layout
+# Hannah's Ferris Sweep Layout v3

-This is my first attempt at a layout for my new Ferris Sweep.
+This is the third iteration of my  first attempt at a layout for my new Ferris Sweep.
 I am attempting to integrate Colemak DH, which is new to me, and keep everything else as familiar as possible, so I have tried to take my cues for numbers and symbols from the UK ISO keyboard layout that I know.

 Broadly speaking, this is designed to a layout where keys and modifiers are tapped rather than held down.
 Aside from homerow modifiers, there is no chording